-As lot of people, I do like jam filled crostata pie!
-It is genuine, simple, yet incredibly tempting.
-A few tricks can make this cake amazing!
-You may encounter plenty of different recipes: one dough for countless toppings.
-So, let’s get started!
+Like lots of Italians, I like a good jam-filled crostata tart.
+It is a simple, authentic, yet incredibly satisfying treat.
+A few tricks can make this tart amazing.
+You may encounter many different recipes, but they all use one dough with countless fillings.
+So, let’s get started.

 When can you eat crostata?

 This tart makes a perfect breakfast for the whole family or a delicious snack in between meals.
 Delicious on its own, it goes well with a cup of milk, coffee, or even some fresh juice.
 There are no Italian birthday parties without a good crostata with jam or one topped with fresh fruit.

 It is a good recipe to make in advance: prepare it and cut it into single-serve slices.
 It keeps fresh for some days at room temperature and can be easily brought anywhere: to school, to your office, or on a picnic in the countryside or at the beach.

 What is the difference between a crostata and a galette?